paulstephane/UPL_Accessory/README.md

 - locate the program file "Kid3-cli.exe" on your computer by clicking on "Kid3-cli"
 - locate the program "CoreConverter.exe" on your computer by clicking on "CoreConverter"

 Only removeable drives with a label are displayed.
-The program will only update the content of these drives if there is a file "id.txt" in the root.
+The program will only update drives that contain a file "id.txt" in the root folder.

-Note: the database file is used by the ECDesigns application (https://www.ecdesigns.nl/en/blog/uplremote-software) to display the content of the keys.
+Note: the database file is used by the ECDesigns application to display the content of the keys (https://www.ecdesigns.nl/en/blog/uplremote-software).
-If the database file is entered above, the USB key will be removed from the database when adding new folders - this will trigger an automatic update of the database when the key is inserted into the UPL96ETL.
+If the database file is entered above, the USB key will be removed from the database when adding new folders - this will trigger an automatic update of the database when the key is inserted back into the UPL96ETL.

 Click on "OK" to display the second card.